-Join Jungwoo Ryoo for an in-depth discussion in this video Observer, part of Design Patterns with Python.
+Join Jungwoo Ryoo for an in-depth discussion in this video Observer, part of Python: Design Patterns.

 - Understanding design patterns

 - Best design practices: consistency, completeness, and correctness

 Q: In the strategy pattern example, why does the code keep executing the default function rather than the alternate?

 A: The programming demonstration skips the step of defining what the strategy pattern should be when an alternate function name is provided

 as an argument as shown below.

 1. Understanding Design Patterns

 2. Creational Patterns

 - Mark as unwatched